I came to Australia as a kid.

 Bought a small baby hen to help us out.

-Protein the necessity, eggs the need.
+Protein essential, eggs would meet the need.

 Had to give her a name, easy to heed -